bitcoinclubcash/bitcoinclubcash/CONTRIBUTING.md

 - When reviewers approve your Diff, it should be listed as "ready to Land" in Phabricator.
 When you want to commit your diff to the repository, check out type my-topic-branch in git, then type `arc land`.
-You have now succesfully committed a change to the Bitcoin ABC repository.
+You have now succesfully committed a change to the Bitcoin CLUB repository.

 - When reviewing a Diff, apply the changeset on your local by using `arc patch D{NNNN}`